myanmartools/myanmar-text-extractor-js/README.md

 * Non-digit alphabet fragment extraction
 * Punctuation fragment extraction

+## Supported Platforms

+* Web / browser applications
+* Node.js server-side applications

 ** Note: This is still in development!

 ## Feedback and Contributing

-Check out the [Contributing](https://github.com/myanmartools/myanmar-text-fragmenter-js/blob/master/CONTRIBUTING.md) page to see the best places to log issues and start discussions.
+Check out the [Contributing](https://github.com/myanmartools/myanmar-text-extractor-js/blob/master/CONTRIBUTING.md) page to see the best places to log issues and start discussions.

 ## License

-This repository is licensed with the [MIT](https://github.com/myanmartools/myanmar-text-fragmenter-js/blob/master/LICENSE) license.
+This repository is licensed with the [MIT](https://github.com/myanmartools/myanmar-text-extractor-js/blob/master/LICENSE) license.